wdporter/i-am-that-vuepress/42-reality-can-not-be-expressed/readme.md

 **Q:**&ensp;I cannot say that I am now a different man.
 But I did discover new things about myself, states so unlike what I knew before that I feel justified in calling them new.

 **M:**&ensp;The old self is your own self.
 The state which sprouts suddenly and without cause, carries no stain of self; you may call it ‘god’.
-What is seedless and rootless, what does not sprout and grow, flower and fruit, what comes into being suddenly and in full glory, mysteriously and marvellously, you may call that ‘god’.
+What is seedless and rootless, what does not sprout and grow, flower and fruit, what comes into beïng suddenly and in full glory, mysteriously and marvellously, you may call that ‘god’.
 It is entirely unexpected yet inevitable, infinitely familiar yet most surprising, beyond all hope yet absolutely certain.
 Because it is without cause, it is without hindrance.
 It obeys one law only; the law of freedom.
 Anything that implies a continuity, a sequence or a passing from stage to stage, cannot be the real.
 There is no progress in reälity, it is final, perfect and unrelated.

 **Q:**&ensp;How can I bring it about?

 **M:**&ensp;You can do nothing to bring it about, but you can avoid creating obstacles.
-Watch your mind, how it comes into being and how it operates.
+Watch your mind, how it comes into beïng and how it operates.
 As you watch your mind, you discover your self as the watcher.
 When you stand motionless, only watching, you discover your self as the light behind the watcher.
 The source of light is dark, unknown is the source of knowledge.
 That source alone is.
 Go back to that source and abide there.
 It is not in the sky nor in the all-pervading ether.
 God is all that is great and wonderful; I am nothing, have nothing, can do nothing.
 Yet all comes out of me — the source is me; the root, the origin is me.

 When reälity explodes in you, you may call it experience of God.
 Or, rather, it is God experiencing you.
 God knows you when you know yourself.
 Reälity is not the result of a process; it is an explosion.
 It is definitely beyond the mind, but all you can do is to know your mind well.
 Not that the mind will help you, but by knowing your mind you may avoid your mind disabling you.
 You have to be very alert, or else your mind will play false with you.
 It is like watching a thief — not that you expect anything from a thief, but you do not want to be robbed.
 In the same way you give a lot of attention to the mind without expecting anything from it.